theblaggy/Blackjack/README.md

 # Blackjack
-Blackjack Online &amp; Offline Mode
+Blackjack Singleplayer Mode Only

-Coming Soon!
+This one will be handed in to school